Cavenfish/AcademicWebsite.jl/README.md

 - [x] Add hobbies page to live-demo
 - [x] Make nav function work with dirs too
 - [x] Add optional pronouns field for names
+- [ ] Make it possible to update the template for existing sites

 ## Credits